tn74/reem/README.md

 # REEM

-Author: Trishul Nagenalli, updates by Kris Hauser
+Author: Trishul Nagenalli, updates and current maintenance by Kris Hauser

 ## About